Overview

 Simplify and structure topics

-- Avoid overloading topics with unrelated information.
+- Avoid overloading a single topic with too many unrelated intents.

 Plan for risky or critical scenarios